peterjc/thapbi-pict/docs/fungal_mock/edit_graph.rst

 sweet spot for hiding the noise.

-My main conclusion from the figures below is that the THAPBI PICT default ``onebp`` classifier is suitable for these fungal communities, although *Fusarium* needs closer examination, and there should be even more entries for *Rhizomucor irregularis*.
+My main conclusion from the figures below is that the THAPBI PICT default ``onebp`` classifier is reasonable for these fungal communities markers.
+However, for the ITS1 marker *Fusarium* needs closer examination, and there should be even more entries for *Rhizomucor irregularis*.
 You would of couse also need to expand the database beyound the 19 species in the mock community to use these ITS1 or ITS2 fungal markers more generally.

 Image generation
 ----------------